AphVanya/AphVanya/README.md

 ---

+### ❝And the universe said I love you, because you are love.❞

+*And the game was over and the player woke up from the dream.
+And the player began a new dream.
+And the player dreamed again, dreamed better.
+And the player was the universe.
+And the player was love.*

+*You are the player.*

+### *Wake up.*

+---

 ## BYI (before you interact)
 >  -  **Boundaries can be found in my [Pronouns Page](https://en.pronouns.page/@taiyaraiya), however if something isn't listed there or you have any questions, you can always ask me personally ..**
 >  I'm often very loose on ways of being adressed, as I don't really mind much.
 As long as you stay respectful, you're most likely in the clear!